Near vs sourceBOLD

 Sales-gated; not published

-Published $-band on /what-it-costs; literal rate written into MSA at signing
+Published $-band on /what-it-costs; literal rate written into the SOW at signing

 Sourcing geography